Thoughts and prayers: In music

 A song entitled "Thoughts and Prayers" appears on the 2018 album My American Dream by singer-songwriter Will Hoge, who wrote it after the Sutherland Springs church shooting.
 Hoge told Rolling Stone writer Jonathan Bernstein "I know that phrase can be a kind and thoughtful way to express sympathy when there is no other way to help, but after these shootings, using that stock response from these cowards on Capitol Hill is incredibly insulting.
 They have all the opportunities in the world to make a difference, but they do nothing.
-Then to just send out a phrase like 'thoughts and prayers,' as if we don’t all know that there is something they could do?
+Then to just send out a phrase like 'thoughts and prayers,' as if we don't all know that there is something they could do?
 It's shameful."

 After the Stoneman Douglas shooting in Parkland, Florida, Canadian-American musician grandson wrote and released the song "thoughts & prayers" on March 23, 2018, which also criticizes politicians who resist "any attempt at meaningful gun reform".

 The heavy metal band Motionless in White released a song entitled "Thoughts & Prayers" on June 2, 2019, the first single from their album Disguise.
 According to Chris "Motionless" Cerulli, "It's my commentary on the very evil ways that [religion is] used".

 The Raconteurs also released their album Help Us Stranger in June 2019; the closing track is entitled "Thoughts and Prayers".
 When asked about that song, Jack White stated "That phrase has become meaningless.
 It's a thoughtless phrase.
 Basically an insult."

 The punk group Good Riddance released an album entitled Thoughts and Prayers in August 2019.
 According to Russ Rankin, "I'm sick of hearing that [phrase], especially when there's a mass shooting in New Zealand and the nation takes steps to outlaw semi-automatic weapons in the same week.
 Meanwhile, here in America, we're dealing with hundreds and hundreds of mass shootings and not doing anything about it."

-The Drive-By Truckers publicized their song "Thoughts and Prayers" from the studio album The Unraveling in January 2020.
+The Drive-By Truckers publicized their song "Thoughts and Prayers" from the studio album The Unraveling in January 2020, which contains the lyric "stick it up your ass with your useless thoughts and prayers".
 In his review of the album for Rolling Stone, Jonathan Bernstein characterizes the song as taking aim at the phrase he called "phony right-wing piety".

 Filter released "Thoughts and Prayers" ahead of their album Murica in June 2020.
 Vocalist Richard Patrick called for action in lieu of the phrase: "'Thoughts and Prayers' has become a meaningless catchphrase that gets thrown out every time something bad happens.
 Usually a mass murder etc. It's an empty gesture.
 It's time for more than thoughts and prayers."